Japanese Title: Stray Pokémon - Hitokage

 - Big Damn Heroes:

-- Ash & co act like this with Charmander.
+- Ash and company act like this with Charmander.
 When Charmander is being attacked by Spearow, Ash throws a rock at it and gets Pikachu to use Thundershock to scare them away.

 - Call-Back: Meowth complains about Jessie and James' plan of trapping the twerps in another pitfall, since the last time they did that, they forgot where the trap was until they accidentally fell into it.
 Jessie and James assures him that this time they would remember where the hole is.

-- The Dog Bites Back: Realizing that Damien doesn't care about him, Charmander swats Damien's Pokeball back into his face, and then blows flames at him for good measure.
+- The Dog Bites Back: Realizing that Damian doesn't care about him, Charmander swats Damian's Poké Ball back into his face, and then blows flames at him for good measure.

-- Dub Name Change: Damien is Daisuke in the original.
+- Dub Name Change: Damian is Daisuke in the original.

-- Damien is shown to have upwards of roughly 30 Pokemon on his person at any given time.
+- Damian is shown to have upwards of roughly 30 Pokémon on his person at any given time.
 Contrast this to only a few episodes later, when it's established that a trainer may only carry six at a time (as is the case in the video game), with each subsequent catch immediately being sent to a computerized storage system.

-- Evil Brit: Damien is given a British accent in the dub.
+- Evil Brit: Damian is given a British accent in the dub.

 - Feathered Fiend: A flock of Spearow attack Charmander during the stormy night, and if it weren't for Ash and his friends, they would have most likely killed the poor thing.